smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

 optimization, and there are situations where it may be acceptable or even better to forego this optimization.
 <!--more-->

+{% include bookmark.html id="1" %}

+### 1.&nbsp;&nbsp; Overview

-Return-value optimization is part of a broader category of optimizations under the "copy elision" umbrella [[class.copy.elision]](https://timsong-cpp.github.io/cppwp/n4659/class.copy.elision).
+Return-value optimization is part of a broad category of optimizations under the "copy elision" umbrella [[class.copy.elision]](https://timsong-cpp.github.io/cppwp/n4659/class.copy.elision).
-C++17 requires copy elision when a function returns a [temporary object]((http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/p0135r0.html))
+C++17 requires copy elision when a function returns a [temporary object](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2015/p0135r0.html)
 (unnamed object), but not when a function returns a named object.
 Also, whether copy elision is helpful depends on how the function's return value is consumed.
-Thus, it is important to understand the code organization of both the called and calling functions, and verify if the optimizations is performed or helpful in a given situation.
+Thus, it is important to understand the code organization of both the called and calling functions, and verify if the optimization is performed or helpful in a given situation.

-**Note:** All examples and optimizations described in this post are verified in C++17 using both GCC 10.1 and Visual Studio 2019 Version 16.5.5 ([MSVC++ 14.25, _MSC_VER 1925](https://en.wikipedia.org/wiki/Microsoft_Visual_C%2B%2B#Internal_version_numbering)).
-The code in Listings A, B, and C are also verified in C++98 using [GCC 4.1.2](https://godbolt.org/z/4HdRj7).

 The terms RVO and NRVO are frequently used in relation to copy elision, but ISO C++ does not define these terms.
-Also, the term RVO is frequently used to mean optimization with respect to unnamed objects, but sometimes also to mean optimization in relation to both named and unnamed objects.
-However, for clarity, this post uses the following terms:
+Also, the term RVO is sometimes used to mean optimization with respect to unnamed objects, but sometimes also to mean optimization in relation to both named and unnamed objects.
+Thus, for clarity, this post uses the following terms:

 - RVO: copy elision for either unnamed objects or named objects
-- URVO: copy elision for unnamed objects only
+- URVO: copy elision for unnamed objects only [the term URVO is my own creation]
 - NRVO: copy elision for named objects only

-{% include bookmark.html id="1" %}

-### 1.&nbsp;&nbsp; Unnamed RVO

-Unnamed RVO (URVO), is a relatively old technique and has been permitted since [C++98](http://www.lirmm.fr/~ducour/Doc-objets/ISO+IEC+14882-1998.pdf)
-(see Section 12.2), but is required only since C++17.
-C++ compilers have likely supported URVO as far back as 2001, but I am able to trace it back only to [Visual C++ 2005](https://docs.microsoft.com/en-us/previous-versions/ms364057(v=vs.80)) and GCC 4.1.2 (which was released in [2007](https://gcc.gnu.org/releases.html)).

 Listing A shows a simple struct rigged to show which constructor is called as well as to show when the assignment operator and the destructor are called.
 The static variable `counter` is used to assign unique identifiers to instances of the struct.
-The rest of this post uses this rig to illustrate URVO and NRVO as well as to check the circumstances in which a compiler performs those optimizations.
+This post uses this rig to illustrate RVO and to check the circumstances in which RVO is performed or is helpful.

+**Note:** All examples and optimizations described in this post are verified in C++17 using both GCC 10.1 and Visual Studio 2019 Version 16.5.5 ([MSVC++ 14.25, _MSC_VER 1925](https://en.wikipedia.org/wiki/Microsoft_Visual_C%2B%2B#Internal_version_numbering)).
+The code in Listings A, B, and C are also verified in C++98 using [GCC 4.1.2](https://godbolt.org/z/4HdRj7).

 ---
 {% include bookmark.html id="Listing A" %}